OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Create your private centralized catalog of cloud applications

-- Move images across different types of datastores
+- Move VM images and templates across different types of datastores

 - Share OpenNebula images in Federation environments